-Besides PVA, we also tested the effect of other compounds that could improve chondrocyte seeding and proliferation, i.e. hyaluronic acid and chitosan.
+Besides PVA, in our present study we tested also the effect of other compounds that could improve chondrocyte seeding and proliferation, viz. hyaluronic acid and chitosan.
 HA is a biocompatible and biodegradable polysaccharide which is a very common component of synovial fluid and extracellular matrix (ECM).
 It plays an important role in tissue hydration.
 HA is commonly used in medicine and tissue engineering for its physicochemical properties (Hahn et al. 2007) and was reported to improve in vitro substrate adhesion ability and proliferative activity of human chondrocytes (Patti et al. 2001).
-Interestingly, an attempt to apply HA in our PGA wet-laid non-woven composite scaffold with the aim of connecting PGA fibers failed.
+Interestingly, however, an attempt to apply HA in our PGA wet-laid non-woven scaffolds composite scaffold with the aim of connecting PGA fibers failed.
 The presence of hyaluronic acid in the PGA mesh did not result in any improvement of chondrocyte proliferation compared to PVA scaffold.
-Notably, the presence of HA in our sample did not also improve water retention.
-This suggests that rather the size of pores and not the hydrophilicity of the surface component in wetlaid non-woven scaffolds can play a crucial role for proper cell proliferation.
+Notably, the presence of HA in our sample also did not improve water retention.
+This suggests that rather the size of pores and not the hydrophilicity of the surface component in wet-laid non-woven scaffolds can play a crucial role for proper cell proliferation.

 The presence of chitosan, however, resulted in different properties of the PGA composite scaffold.
-Chitosan is an at least partly deacetylated form of chitin, the second most abundant form of organic resource found in nature next to cellulose.
-These biopolymers have a good biocompatibility and biodegradation as well as various favorable antithrombogenic, homeostatic, immunity-enhancing or wound-healing properties (Jia et al. 2007).
+Chitosan is at least partly a deacetylated form of chitin, the second most abundant form of organic resource found in nature next to cellulose.
+These biopolymers have a good biocompatibility, biodegradation and various biofunctionalities including antithrombogenic, homeostatic, immunity-enhancing, and wound-healing (Jia et al. 2007).
 We applied chitosan in our PGA composite scaffold.
-While the presence of chitosan significantly deteriorated chondrocyte adhesion, chondrocyte proliferation was greatly enhanced after the first week, and especially during the second week of cultivation.
+While presence of chitosan significantly deteriorated chondrocyte adhesion, chodrocyte proliferation was greatly enhanced after the first week, but especially during the second week of cultivation.
 Consequently, chitosan, beside PVA seems to be a promising compound for preparing composite scaffolds based on wet-laid non-woven PGA textile mesh intended for chondrocyte tissue engineering.
-However, it is necessary to state clearly that the properties of chitosan can sharply depend on its source and purity.
+It is necessary, however, to state clearly that the properties of chitosan can sharply depend on its source and purity.